qodesmith/JAC-Sound-Factory/README.md

 The JAC SoundFactory is a composition medium that allows cyber-plebs to create music using a variety of sound libraries as instruments.
 Do you want to rehash Under Pressure using bathroom sounds?
 Is your life devoid of a barnyard animals-Katy Perry mashup?
 Is it Beethoven's 5th in lasers and explosions that you desire?
 Let JAC SoundFactory feed your exotic aural fetishes.

+General Overview:

+A sixteen pad sound sequencer.
+Users select from audio libraries to populate the sound pads with drum and sound effects of their choosing.
+Compositions can be recorded, saved and replayed.

+Tehcnical Overview:

-JAC Soundfactory features the MDN Web Audio API which provides a sound management interface capable of producing 1000 sounds simultaneously without skipping.
+Features the Web Audio API, a browser based sound management and production interface capable of producing 1000 sounds simultaneously without skipping.
+Also allows for sound wave analysis for visualizer effects.
+Sound pads are populated via Node server to a Backbone frontend.
+Composition recording is produced with jQuery timestamping, allowing playback from a variety of sound library selections.

-Step 1 - ........TBC